 High blood pressure is the biggest risk factor for stroke.
 Know what your blood pressure numbers are and take steps to control your blood pressure for a healthy brain.

-Luckily, the same diet for a healthy heart, applies to a healthy brain!
-You can improve your health in two different ways by following the same type of healthy diet.
-Diets high in saturated fat, trans-fat and cholesterol can raise blood cholesterol levels.
-Diets high in salt can increase blood pressure.
-Diets with high calories can lead to obesity.
+Good news is that the same diet for a healthy heart, applies to a healthy brain!
 Foods like fruits, vegetables, fish, and whole grains can lower your risk for stroke and heart disease.
-Give your brain the nutrients it needs to stay healthy.
-It’s easy to find healthy recipes.
-Check out the healthy recipes on our website: www.fourcorners.ne.gov
+Give your brain the nutrients to stay healthy.
+Check out some healthy recipes on our website: www.fourcorners.ne.gov

 Smoking is a leading risk factor for stroke and slow brain function!
 The nicotine and carbon monoxide in cigarette smoke can damage your cardiovascular system.
 This makes it more likely that a stroke can occur.
 Also, the use of birth control pills combined with cigarette smoking can greatly increase the risk of stroke.